 Memory Cafe, Ollerton

-For people affected by Alzheimer's disease and other dementias in Ollerton and district.
-The group offers a friendly, welcoming and relaxed atmosphere with others affected by memory loss.
-There is a varied programme of activities and professional speakers.
-A self help group operating independently of the Alzheimer's Society.
+For people affected by Alzheimer's disease and other dementias in Ollerton and the surrounding villages.
+The group offers a friendly, welcoming and relaxed atmosphere.
+There is a varied programme of activities including arts and crafts, boccia, games, quizzes and music.

 Meetings: 4th Monday of every month, 1pm-4pm